ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 * Download the Ballerina [distribution](https://ballerinalang.org/downloads/)
 Ballerina Swan Lake Alpha 2 is required.

-* Domain used in the CallbackURL need to be registered in google console as a verified domain. https://console.cloud.google.com/apis/credentials/domainverification
+* Domain used in the callback URL needs to be registered in google console as a verified domain. https://console.cloud.google.com/apis/credentials/domainverification

 # Supported versions & limitations